c99koder/personal-influxdb/README.md

 * __Nintendo Switch__: You'll need to set up [mitmproxy](https://mitmproxy.org/) and intercept the Nintendo Switch Parent Controls app on an iOS or Android device to grab your authentication tokens and device IDs
 * __Xbox Live__: Register a profile at https://www.trueachievements.com/ and link it to your Xbox account.
 You can get your ID number by clicking your "TrueAchievement Points" score on your profile and looking at the leaderboard URL, it will be the `findgamerid` parameter.
 * __Google Play Games__: Download your Google Play Games archive from https://takeout.google.com/ and extract it in the same folder as the script
-* __Todoist__: Create an app at https://developer.todoist.com/appconsole.html and generate a test token
+* __Todoist__: *Access to the API requires a Todoist Premium subscription* Create an app at https://developer.todoist.com/appconsole.html and generate a test token
 * __GitHub__: Create a personal access token at https://github.com/settings/tokens
 * __Trakt.tv__: Register for an API key at https://trakt.tv/oauth/applications and generate an OAuth2 access token, you'll also need to create an API key at https://www.themoviedb.org/settings/api to download movie / show posters
 * __EDSM__: Generate an API key at https://www.edsm.net/en/settings/api